-8.1 Assessment and Practice
+11.1 Assessment and Practice

 Teagasc adhere to QQI guidelines in regard to fairness and consistent assessment practice.
-Assessment Policy and Practice within Teagasc Courses was developed with reference to international theory and best practice.
-Please note learners are required to bring evidence of identity with them to produce on request if required by assessment supervisors.
+Assessment policy and practice within Teagasc Courses was developed with reference to international theory and best practice.
+Please note learners are required to have evidence of identity with them and may be required to produce such evidence during assessments.

-8.2 Written Examinations
+11.2 Written Examinations

 - You must sit at your assigned desk during all written examinations unless otherwise directed.
-An attendance record will be taken according to the seating plan, therefore if you are not sitting at your assigned desk there is a risk that you may be marked absent and your paper may be in danger of not being accepted.
+An attendance record will be taken according to the seating plan, therefore if you are not sitting at your assigned desk there is a risk that you may be marked absent and your paper may be at risk of not being accepted.
 You must remain in your assigned desk while completing the examination. - Any writing on your assigned desk must be brought to the attention of the superintendent before the exam commences otherwise you may be held accountable and disciplined accordingly. - You must carefully note the date, time and location for all written examinations. - You are required to be in attendance at the examination room/hall or computer room prior to the commencement of the examination.
-If you are late you may not be admitted into the examination room/hall. - You will not be admitted into the examination room/hall once a learner has surrendered their examination script and left the examination room/hall. - You will not be allowed to leave the examination room/hall and re-enter it during the time of the examination.
+If you are late you may not be admitted into the examination room/hall. - You will not be admitted into the examination room/hall once a learner has surrendered their examination script and left the examination room/hall. - You will not be allowed to leave the examination room/hall and re-enter it during the time of the examination. - If you leave the examination centre before the end of the examination you must surrender to the superintendent the examination papers, answer books and all other stationery supplied for the assessment. - It is your responsibility to ensure their name has been entered onto the examination script, answer book and any additional stationery used during the examination. - You must not bring any books, paper or notes into the examination room/hall or have any of these within reach, under your control or in your possession. - You must not, use or attempt to use a mobile phone, while in the examination room/hall. - You must not while in the examination room/hall, aid or attempt to obtain aid from another learner. - You must not, while in the examination room/hall, communicate with or attempt to communicate with another learner.

-- If you leave the examination centre before the end of the examination you must surrender to the superintendent the examination papers, answer books and all other stationery supplied for the assessment. - It is the learner's responsibility to ensure their name has been entered onto the examination script, answer book and any additional stationery used during the examination. - You must not bring any books, paper or notes into the examination room/hall or have any of these within reach, under your control or in your possession. - You must not, use or attempt to use a mobile phone, while in the examination room/hall. - You must not while in the examination room/hall, aid or attempt to obtain aid from another learner. - You must not, while in the examination room/hall, communicate with or attempt to communicate with another learner. - You must not write in the answer book anything that is not directly connected with the subject matter of the questions to be answered. - You must not damage the examination room/hall or its furniture. - At the conclusion of the examination, you should immediately stop writing and remain in your seat until the superintendent has collected the scripts - At the end of the examination, you should hand all stationery including examination papers and answer books to the superintendent. - You must obey the directions of the superintendent in all matters relating to the examination. - You may be expelled from the examination room/hall if your behaviour, in the opinion of the superintendent, is such as to jeopardise the successful conduct of the examination. - Expulsion from the examination room/hall may result in more serious disciplinary action. - Each learner will be asked to sign that they have read and understand the Teagasc Assessment Policy and Practice before undertaking written examinations.
+- You must not write in the answer book anything that is not directly connected with the subject matter of the questions to be answered. - At the conclusion of the examination, you should immediately stop writing and remain in your seat until the superintendent has collected the scripts - At the end of the examination, you should hand all stationery including examination papers and answer books to the superintendent. - You must obey the directions of the superintendent in all matters relating to the examination. - You may be expelled from the examination room/hall if your behaviour, in the opinion of the superintendent, is such as to jeopardise the successful conduct of the examination. - Expulsion from the examination room/hall may result in more serious disciplinary action. - Each learner will be asked to sign that they have read and understand the Teagasc Assessment Policy and Practice before undertaking written examinations.

-8.3 Online Assessments
+11.3 Online Assessments